Codra-Ingenierie-Informatique/DataLab_Client/README.md

 DataLab is available as a **stand-alone** application (see for example our all-in-one Windows installer) or as an **addon to your Python-Qt application** thanks to advanced automation and embedding features.

-## About the client
+## About this package

-This repository contains the DataLab client, which is a Python package that can be used to interact with a DataLab server.
+DataLab Simple Client is a Python library that can be used to interact with a DataLab application (server).

-This allows to run computations on a remote server, or/and to control the DataLab GUI from a third-party application.
+This allows to control DataLab application from a remote computer, or/and from a third-party application.

 ### Credits